Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+35. **Attach Camera to Front Cover**

-35. Use 4 BOLTS M2.5x5 ((8.8) Zn) ISO 7380 to tighten CAMERA to FRONT.
-Tigthen with an allen key using two finger pressure.
+   Use 4x BOLT M2.5 ((8.8) Zn) ISO 7380 to secure the CAMERA to the FRONT COVER.
+   Tigthen with Allen key using two-finger pressure.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">